 However, you need to interpret these rules and requirements as they apply to your particular organization.
 Since prevention is inevitable in any EMR/EHR system, prevention starts from the basic development phase.
 It continues through implementation and testing and ends with regular and consistent monitoring.
 Thus, the checklist starts right from the development phase.

-So if you want to be HIPAA compliant and avoid any legal penalties, you need to work with professional and well-versed developers who understand the requirements and have the expertise to implement them.
+So if you want to be HIPAA compliant and avoid any legal penalties, you need to work with healthcare software development company that understands the requirements and has the expertise to implement them.
+Feel free to contact us [email protected]